Broken Glass Dangers

 Broken Glass Injuries

 When glass is broken or left exposed, it can be extremely sharp and harmful to anyone nearby.
 The kind of injuries that typically result from broken glass can lead to both short term and long term ailments.
 These include:

 - Injured or torn ligaments and muscles

 Any injury received in the workplace should be reported immediately to a supervisor or management organization in order to take the necessary action and prevent further injuries.

-If you or someone you love has been harmed by broken glass at your place of employment, the experienced Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder may be able to help you seek financial support for your expenses.
+If you or someone you love has been harmed by broken glass at your place of employment, the experienced Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder may be able to help you seek financial support for your expenses.
 Contact our offices today at (252) 222-0227 to speak to a member of our team about your case.